 Designate Your Back Yard a Wildlife Habitat

-Edited by Emmanuel M. Lardizabal, Anonymous, Lynn, Eng and 1 other
+Edited by Emmanuel M. Lardizabal, Lynn, Eng, Rebecca M.

 Many people enjoy nature watching, but if you live in the city you may not get to experience it as often as you'd like.
 There is an easy way to see nature without having to travel to the countryside.
 You can invite many of birds and small animals that you love to watch right into your own back yard!
 By making a few modifications to your yard you can create a safe haven for birds, butterflies, and even small mammals.
 A backyard habitat doesn't need to include expensive features or back-breaking labor, you simply have to supply the things that wildlife needs: Food, water, and shelter.
 Before you know it you'll be watching rabbits scampering along your walkway right outside your door.